Braintum/ultimate-faq-solution/readme.txt

 = Can I add FAQs to WooCommerce products? =
 Absolutely.
 You can display a dedicated FAQ tab on each product page.

+= How does the export/import feature work? =
+Ultimate FAQ Solution includes a native export/import system that's specifically designed for FAQ content.
+Unlike WordPress's default import/export, our system ensures perfect data integrity and handles all FAQ-specific metadata.
+You can export your entire FAQ database or select specific groups, then import them to another site with zero data loss.

+= Can I migrate FAQs between different WordPress sites? =
+Yes!
+The native export/import feature makes it easy to transfer FAQs between sites.
+Simply export your FAQ data as a JSON file from the source site, then import it to your destination site using the Export/Import page under Ultimate FAQs in your admin menu.

+= What formats does the export/import support? =
+The system uses a clean JSON format that preserves all FAQ data, including questions, answers, metadata, and group relationships.
+This format is both human-readable and ensures complete compatibility when importing.

 = Can I include media in the answers? =
 Yes.
 You can embed images, videos, and even shortcodes using the WYSIWYG editor.